gamma-opt/EnergySystemModeling.jl/README.md

 # EnergySystemModeling.jl
 Julia library for solving the *transmission capacity expansion problem*, implemented as *linear program* using JuMP.
+The [documentation](https://jaantollander.github.com/EnergySystemModeling.jl) contains more details about the model.

 The library is authored by *Lucas Condeixa*, *Fabricio Oliveira*, and *Jaan Tollander de Balsch* in Systems Analysis Laboratory in Aalto university.